David James Mossman: Career

 With producer David Webster, he made two notable programmes about the 1964 US presidential election: A Choice or an Echo, about the differences between Lyndon Johnson and Barry Goldwater; and Thunder on the Left, about the Right-wingers surrounding Goldwater.
 He was a member of the Panorama team in the 1960s specialising in foreign affairs, with a famously acerbic interviewing style.
 He once verbally attacked then-Prime Minister Harold Wilson live on air, over his support of US President Lyndon Johnson over the Vietnam War.
 On another occasion, he took the Singapore prime minister to task for his habit of throwing his political opponents in jail.
 Eventually, he was reassigned to presenting regular arts slot by the BBC because of the controversy around his interviewing style.

 Personal life

 As a high-profile news reporter but closeted gay man in an era where homosexuality was outlawed, by the mid-1960s Mossman fell in love with Canadian Louis Hanssen.
 Hanssen was married to a woman and eight years younger than Mossman, however this didn't stop a relationship forming between the two.
 Hanssen died in 1968 of an accidental overdose.
-Their relationship gave rise to speculation with colleagues of Mossman, who described Hanssen as domineering in their relationship.